Hubs-Foundation/hubs-compose/README.md

 construction techniques” of the project, please document it.
 If you [install ADR Tools](https://github.com/npryce/adr-tools#quick-start), `adr new` will generate the template for you.

+### About the skip-mutagen branch

+[John]
+Mutagen and mutagen-compose are especially useful on MacOS (and maybe Windows?), where docker's bind mounts do not perform well.
+But it seems that mutagen / mutagen-compose are causing problems on my (linux) system, so I prefer not to use it.

+If anyone can diagnose and tell me how to avoid these problems, then I'll go back to using mutagen (which is the cross-platform option):
+- When I `mutagen-compose up` after a period when it's been down, mutagen seems to write files to the filesystem that it had cached.
+So if I was working on things or changing branches while `mutagen-compose` was not running, mutagen will introduce confusing changes once I bring the system up again.
+- While the system is running, mutagen seems to consumes a LOT of CPU and memory.
+I've been running into OOM errors causing my OS to kill processes or kick me out / end my session.

+I have some more complaints that are minor and I'd live with if the issues above were fixed.
+The minor complaints are:
+- Starting the system with `mutagen-compose up` is significantly slower, as it seems to take about a minute to finish some force-synchronization step.
+- My OS's package manager doesn't offer up-to-date releases of mutagen / mutagen-compose, so I am manually downloading / running binary releases from github.